RogueRope/docs/content/docs/main/how-to-get-in.md

 The amount of participants is limited.

-This time everyone who's on the [mailinglist](/docs/main/contact) will get **one voucher**, wich gives you the opportunity to buy **2 tickets**.
+This time everyone who's on the [mailinglist](https://roguerope.be/pages/newsletter.html) will get **one voucher**, which gives you the opportunity to buy **2 tickets**.
 Create your order on the link from the email.
 Once submitted, your order will be reviewed by the orga.
-You will be asked for you r fetlife name.
-When we recieve your order we will do a basic vetting, if we feel -for whatever reason- you are not a good fit for the event we will decline your offer.
+You will be asked for your Fetlife name.
+When we receive your order we will do a basic vetting, if we feel -for whatever reason- you are not a good fit for the event we will decline your offer.
 This evaluation will be done by the orga, a next-gen neural-network based AI, and 3 chickens.
 The orga has final call.
 If you get denied, no problem, this event is not for you but there's so much other things going on.

-Once confirmed you get a week or so to pay, Belgians and Dutchies we prefer you use Bancontact or Mollie.
-Other countries standard SEPA banktransfer.
+Once confirmed you get a week or so to pay, we prefer the Belgians and Dutchies to use Bankcontact or Mollie.
+Other countries standard EU SEPA banktransfer.

 ## Timeline